ChromiumOS-Guy/godot-script-library/ThreadPool/readme.md

 ```
 like submit_task() but without any parameters

+use example: submit_task(self, "very_important_function","important_task",10000,0)
+, "important_task" will be task.tag
+, "very_important_function" is the method name
+, self is the object
+, 100000 is the time limit in milliseconds
+, 0 is highest priority (theres no limit to lowest priority)

 # submit_task_array_parameterized():
 ```diff
 submit_task_array_parameterized(instance: Object, method: String, parameter: Array,task_tag : String, time_limit : float = task_time_limit, priority:int = default_priority)